 server that previously supplied the credentials using

-complete the following steps to get the security benefits of
+you must complete the following steps to get the security

 Stop Group Replication on the group member using a

 STOP GROUP_REPLICATIONstatement.
 Although it is possible to take the following two steps while Group Replication is running, you need to restart Group Replication to implement the changes.

 Remove the distributed recovery credentials from the replica status tables by issuing this statement: